visualjerk/vue-form-system/README.md

 # Vue Form System

 > The goal is to provide standardized form and input components.
-They should be ease to use, yet not limiting.
+They should be easy to use, yet not limiting.
 > This is **not** a plugin.
 Use it as a starter framework for building your own form system.

 ## Build Setup